-Travel 'chaos': Long delays at Auckland Airport due to IT issue
+Travel 'chaos': Long delays at Auckland Airport due to 'worldwide' IT issue

 "Already queued for an hour and not moved.
 No one can check in.
 Not exactly what you expect when you've paid for Business Class," she posted.

+"We advise all passengers to contact their airlines for the latest travel information.

+"Auckland Airport is working with Immigration NZ, our airline partners and government agencies to provide what support we can to help travellers on their journey."

-The Herald has asked Auckland Airport for comment.
+The Herald has contacted Immigration NZ for comment.

-Meanwhile, travellers across the ditch are also experiencing similar issues.
+Meanwhile, travellers across the ditch were also experiencing similar issues.

 Kiwi Graeme Underwood was at Melbourne International Airport and said it was "chaos".